-This Compatibility Plan, prepared for Montgomery Field (the Airport), is the fundamental tool used by the SDCRAA, acting in its capacity as the San Diego County ALUC, in fulfilling its purpose of promoting airport land use compatibility.
+This Compatibility Plan, prepared for Gillespie Field (the Airport), is the fundamental tool used by the SDCRAA, acting in its capacity as the San Diego County ALUC, in fulfilling its purpose of promoting airport land use compatibility.
 Specifically, this Compatibility Plan: (1) provides for the orderly growth of the Airport and the area surrounding the Airport; and (2) safeguards the general welfare of the inhabitants within the vicinity of the Airport and the public in general (Pub.
 Util.
 Code §21675(a)).
 In essence, this Compatibility Plan serves as a tool for the ALUC to use in fulfilling its duty to review land use plans and development proposals within the Airport Influence Area (AIA) at the Airport.
 In addition, this Compatibility Plan provides compatibility policies and criteria applicable to local agencies in their preparation or amendment of general plans and to landowners in their design of new development.
 (Please note that this Compatibility Plan defines general plans to include any general plan, community plan, specific plan, zoning ordinance, building regulation, land use policy document, or implementing ordinance.
 See Policy 2.2.21.)

 Details regarding the purpose, scope, and applicability of this Compatibility Plan are provided in Chapter 2, which also includes the procedural requirements for the review of development proposals.
 These procedures, together with the compatibility criteria, maps, and other policies in Chapter 3, comprise the tools the ALUC uses in reviewing proposed land use plans, development proposals, and airport development actions.
-Finally, Chapter 4 provides background information on the Airport, including information regarding its existing and planned facilities, and existing and future conditions in the Airport environs.
+Finally, Chapter 4 provides background information on the Airport, including information regarding its existing and planned facilities; existing and future conditions; and local agencies affected by this Compatibility Plan in the Airport environs.

 Use of the Compatibility Plan is not solely limited to the ALUC.
 As noted above, the compatibility criteria included in this Compatibility Plan must be used by local agencies during their preparation or amendment of general plans.
-The AIA at the Airport encompasses lands within the cities of San Diego, La Mesa, El Cajon, and Lemon Grove, and portions of unincorporated San Diego County.
-In addition to the above described agencies, the AIA for the Airport covers a portion of Marine Corps Air Station (MCAS) Miramar; however, federal properties are not subject to compatibility plans and the policies and criteria contained therein are not applicable to MCAS Miramar.
-State law requires each local agency to modify its general plans to be consistent with the Compatibility Plan or to take special steps to overrule the ALUC.
+The AIA at the Airport encompasses lands within the cities of San Diego, El Cajon, La Mesa, Santee, and unincorporated areas of San Diego County.
+State law requires each local agency to modify its general plan to be consistent with the Compatibility Plan or to take special steps to overrule the ALUC.
 Furthermore, this Compatibility Plan applies not just to San Diego County and the cities listed above, but to school districts, community college districts, special districts, and other local agencies when these entities consider the siting and design of new facilities or expansion of existing ones.
-Finally, private parties are subject to this Compatibility Plan either directly or as required in the general plans of San Diego County and the cities of San Diego, La Mesa, El Cajon, and Lemon Grove.
+Finally, private parties are subject to this Compatibility Plan either directly or as required in the general plans of San Diego County and the cities of San Diego, El Cajon, La Mesa, and Santee.

-This Compatibility Plan replaces the Montgomery Field Airport Land Use Compatibility Plan adopted on July 27, 1984 by the San Diego Association of Governments (SANDAG) when it served as the San Diego County ALUC.
-The 1984 Comprehensive Land Use Plan was amended in October 1996 by SANDAG.
-It was amended again in October 2004 and was renamed the Airport Land Use Compatibility Plan by the SDCRAA, which assumed the responsibilities of the ALUC in January 2003.
+This Compatibility Plan replaces the Gillespie Field Airport Land Use Compatibility Plan adopted in July 1989 by the San Diego Association of Governments (SANDAG) when it served as the San Diego County ALUC.
+The 1989 Comprehensive Land Use Plan was amended in October 2004 and renamed the Airport Land Use Compatibility Plan by the SDCRAA, which assumed the responsibilities of the ALUC in January 2003.